brandur/sorg/content/drafts/ruby-memory.md

 };
 ```

-We won't dig into `RString` too deeply, but looking at this
-struct yields a few points of interest:
+Looking at `RString`'s structure yields a few points of
+interests:

-* It internalizes `RBasic`, which is another struct that's
+* It internalizes `RBasic`, which is struct that's common
-  common to all in-memory Ruby types that helps us easily
+  to all in-memory Ruby types that helps distinguish
-  distinguish between them.
+  between them.

 * A union with `char ary[RSTRING_EMBED_LEN_MAX + 1]` shows
-  us that while the contents of a string might be stored in
+  that while the contents of a string might be stored in
-  the OS heap, a sufficiently short string will be inlined
-  right into an `RString` value, which means that the whole
+  the OS heap, a short string will be inlined right into an
-  thing can fit right into a pre-allocated slot.
+  `RString` value.
+Its entire value can fit into a slot
+  without allocating any additional memory.

-* A string can reference another string (`VALUE shared`)
+* A string can reference another string (`VALUE shared` in
-  and share the memory occupied by its contents.
+  the above) and share its allocated memory.

 ### VALUE: A pointer or a scalar (#value)

-Looking at the definition of `RVALUE` shows us that while
+`RVALUE` holds many of Ruby's standard types, but it
-Ruby holds many types in a slot, it doesn't hold all of
-them.
-Anyone who's written a Ruby C extension before will
+doesn't hold all of them.
+Anyone who's looked at a Ruby C
-be familiar with a similarly named type called a `VALUE`.
+extension will be familiar with a similarly named type
-Its implementation is quite a bit simpler; it's a pointer
+called a `VALUE`.
+Its implementation is quite a bit simpler
-[from `ruby.h`][value]:
+than `RVALUE`'s; it's a simple pointer ([from
+`ruby.h`][value]):

 ``` c
 typedef uintptr_t VALUE;
 ```

-This is where Ruby's implementation gets a little nasty.
+This is where Ruby's implementation gets clever (or gross,
+depending on how you think about these things).
+While
-While `VALUE` is often a pointer to an `RVALUE`, it may
+`VALUE` is often a pointer to an `RVALUE`, by comparing one
+to constants or using various bit-shifting techniques, it
-also hold some types that will fit right into a pointer's
+may also hold some scalar types that will fit into the
-size by comparing values to constants or using bit-shifting
+pointer's size.

-techniques. `true`, `false`, and `nil` are the easiest to
+`true`, `false`, and `nil` are the easiest to reason about;
-reason about because they're all predefined (from
+they're all predefined as values in [ruby.h][rubyconsts]:
-[ruby.h][rubyconsts]):

 ``` c
 enum ruby_special_consts {